pierdom/atlas-toolbox/README.md

 Atlas is a large measurement network composed of geographically distributed probes used to measure Internet connectivity and reachability.

 This toolbox allow to search probes on the network, visualize public measurements set by other Atlas users, configure custom active measurements and get their results.
 The scripts use Atlas' REST APIs.
+Currently, the measurement types supported are: **ping**, **traceroute** and **dns**.

-**THIS IS A BETA VERSION AND MAY CONTAIN SOME BUGS**
+Please be aware that **THIS IS A BETA VERSION AND MAY CONTAIN SOME BUGS**.

 #### List of scripts